aragon/nest/grants/Apiary/roadmap.md

 # Roadmap
-The following roadmap assumes development would begin mid-january with an estimate total of about 32 weeks of work.
-We are thus targeting an overall mainnet launch by December 2018.
-At the end of each milestone, the newly developed features will be deployed to testnet along with some previous milestones enhancements.
+The following roadmap assumes development would begin mid-january with an estimate total of about six months of work - security audits included.
+We are thus targeting an overall mainnet launch around summer 2019.

 ## Milestone 1 - Research
 **Duration: 4 weeks**